andydelso/advent_of_code_2020/README.md

-# advent_of_code_2020
+# Advent of Code 2020

-My work on the advent of code for 2020 in Kotlin
+My work on the [Advent of Code](https://adventofcode.com/2020) for 2020 in Kotlin